jpasqua/WebThingApp/README.md

 The goal of the library is to do most of the work of handling the Web UI, GUI, settings management, and plugins, so the "app" can focus on the core functionality it is providing.
 <hr style='clear:left'></div>
 Here's an example of a `WebThingApp` called [MultiMon](https://github.com/jpasqua/MultiMon).
-It monitors up to 4 3D printers as well as providing time and weather information.
+It monitors up to four 3D printers as well as providing time and weather information.
 In the case of [MultiMon](https://github.com/jpasqua/MultiMon), that means it can focus on 3D Printer functionality and leave (most of) the rest to `WebThingApp`.
-The library comes with a simple demo application called `CurrencyMon` which will be mentioned again below and has it's own [documentation](examples/CurrencyMon/README.md).
+The library comes with a simple demo application called *CurrencyMon* which will be mentioned again below and has it's own [documentation](examples/CurrencyMon/README.md).

 ![](doc/images/MarbleMonitor512.jpg)

+### Organization
 This document is divided into three major parts:

-1. [How to build a WebThingApp](#building): Start here if you are building an existing app; e.g., one you found on [github](github.com) or the example app that comes with `WebThingApp`.
+1. [How to build a WebThingApp](#building): Start here if you are building an existing app; e.g., one you found on [github](github.com) or the example app: *CurrencyMon*.
+This section covers both Hardware aspects and Software.
 2. [How to configure your device](#preparation): Once your device is built and the software is loaded, you'll need to configure it via the Web UI.
+This includes things like getting it on your WiFi netowrk and giving it a name.
-3. [How to create or modify a WebThingApp](#creating): Start here if you want to create your own app or modify an existing one.
+3. [How to create or modify a WebThingApp](#creating): This section covers hot to create your own app or modify an existing one.
 You'll need to understand the `WebThingApp` framework to do so.
+Starting from an example like *CurrencyMon* is a good idea.

 <a name="building"></a>
 # Part 1: Building a WebThingApp